chloe-codes1/All-about-reviews/README.md

 ```

 - I had to modify `fabfile.py` several times because of the errors
-- Check the error message & google it!
+- Check the error messages & google it!
   - It could take some time, but I'm pretty sure that is worth it

 <br>